fritzduchardt/k8s-hide-env/README.md

 # K8s Hide Env

-## Description
+K8s Hide Env removes environment variables from your container environment and makes them  **only visible to the container main process and its child processes**.

-K8s commonly exposes environment variables in the container environment.
+By default, K8s exposes environment variables in the container environment.
 This carries **substantial security risks**, since it allows container hijackers to gain access to infrastructure credentials.

-K8s Hide Env addresses this problem by making environment variables **only visible to the container main process and its child processes**.

 ## How it works

-K8s Hide Env installs a [Mutating Web Hook](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/) in your K8s cluster, which in a nut-shell **moves your container environment variables to an in-memory file that is sourced by the shell that starts the main process**.
+K8s Hide Env installs a [Mutating Web Hook](https://kubernetes.io/blog/2019/03/21/a-guide-to-kubernetes-admission-controllers/) in your K8s cluster, which in a nut-shell **moves your container environment variables to an in-memory file that is sourced by the shell that starts the main process and then deleted**.
 In detail, the following changes are made to the K8s manifests of your *Deployments*, *Daemonsets* or *StatefulSets*:

 1. Add an in-memory empty directory to the Pod template.
 2. Add an init container for each Pod container that writes the container env variables to a file.
 This file is written to the in-memory directory.